humdrum-tools/humdrum-documentation/guide/ch04/index.md

 two types of offset are completely independent of each other.
 For common transpositions, both the diatonic and chromatic offsets will need to be specified.
-For example, in transposing up a minor third (e.g. C to E-flat), the diatonic offset is `up two pitch-letter names,` and the chromatic offset is `up three semitones.` The appropriate command invocation is:
+For example, in transposing up a minor third (e.g. C to E-flat), the diatonic offset is ‘up two pitch-letter names,’ and the chromatic offset is ‘up three semitones.’
+The appropriate command invocation is:

 ```bash